 I guess what I’m saying is that Ryan is right in his personal thoughts, but at the same time I don’t see myself no longer listing my Top Ten Movie Opinions That I Love (yes that was being ridiculous on purpose), just because – like Rob – I enjoy making these lists, even if they’re completely throw away at times.
 I know that next week I may finally get to see the original King Kong and then I’ll have a new favourite monster movie.
 The list still says what the opinion/discussion does, just in a slightly different way.
 And while we’re at it; Top Ten Things That Make This Post Awesome: ….

-What do you think of Lists vs. Discussions?
+What do you think of the idea of these misleading trailers?